danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## Docker Compose

 We'll use [Docker Compose](https://docs.docker.com/compose/) to manage starting and stopping containers.
+Typically Docker Compose is used to manage multiple services, but there's still benefits to using it even if you only have one service as in this case.
+It's more convenient to start a container with a simple command `docker-compose up` than to use the equivalent `docker run...` because the compose file handles passing in all arguments such as volumes, port mapping and environment variables.
+Also as the project grows, more services such as Redis, Sidekiq, etc may be added that will each require their own container.

 Add the following `docker-compose.yml` file to the root of the project:

 ```yml
 version: "3.8"